DotBots/DotBot-firmware/projects/01bsp_radio_txrx/README.md

-# Radio TX-RX board support package usage example
+# Radio TX-RX Board Support Package Usage Example

-Pressing any of the buttons in the DK will toggle ON and OFF the P0.31 pin on the DotBot's expansion header (P0.31).
+Loading this app onto two nRF boards enables communication using BLE or IEEE 802.15.4.
+Each board sends 125B packets every DELAY_MS milliseconds.

+You can test this code by loading the firmware onto two nRF DKs, with one DK in Debug mode to print the received packets.